-Threat actors are ramping up their attacks in a big way, and small businesses are in the cross hairs.
+Threat actors are ramping up their attacks in a big way and small businesses are in the cross hairs.
 Even with the most up to date security practices, there can be vulnerabilities you don’t know about.
-In the event your business finds itself on the other side of an attack, you need to be prepared with what may lay ahead.
+In the event your business finds itself on the other side of an attack, you need to be prepared for what may lie ahead.

 Ransomware is a unique challenge because it encrypts all of the files on a system.
 The only thing that can remove the encryption from an encrypted file is a specific decryption tool that is almost impossible to create without knowing how the file was encrypted to begin.
 This will lock up the file and make it completely unusable.

 When ransomware hits your business, here’s how you can recover from the attack:

 Restore From Backups

 The first thing to do in the case of ransomware is to restore everything you can from your backups.
 Replacing the affected files or even restoring the entire machine from backup can take almost all of the sting out of a ransomware attack.

 Many people utilize a cloud service for files like Office 365 or Dropbox.
 Logging into your account in the cloud can give you easy access to restore all of your individual files.